 Arizona International Academic Advising team members will help eligible bachelor’s degree seeking students to enroll in Study Arizona.

 Unofficial transcripts are sufficient for initial evaluation.
 At any time, you may be contacted to submit official/verified transcripts.
-Check the Country Requirement page for whether you will be required to submit an official version of your secondary transcripts.
 To be considered for admission, simply upload your transcripts through the application.
 If you were not able to upload the transcripts in your application, you can log back in Future Wildcat to upload them.
-Or, you can email legible PDF copies of transcripts to firstname.lastname@example.org.
+Or, you can email legible PDF copies of transcripts to email@example.com.

 Please visit our Transcripts page for further information.